Competitor Information Sharing in Joint Ventures and Mergers: Minimizing Antitrust Risks

 - Guidelines and best practices

-- Learning from recent developments at the antitrust agencies and from private litigation
+- Lessons from recent developments at antitrust agencies and private litigation

-- What are the key activities that merging parties and competitive collaborators should avoid?
+- What are the principal activities that merging parties and competitive collaborators should avoid?

 - What guidance do recent court decisions provide for competitor joint ventures?